ExperiBass/esiJS/README.md

 # esiJS

-esiJS is a updated module for EVE Online ESI.
+esiJS is a updated module for the EVE Online ESI.
 It makes getting data from the ESI much easier and results in cleaner code.

 # INSTALLING:
 ```bash